-While Wake Forest College has attained a national presence and constituency, its sense of self is shaped by cultures that are distinctively southern and North Carolinian, cultures which value service.
-To this end, the College takes seriously its commitment to serve the community and region wherein it resides and endeavors to expand its awareness and extend its influence by emphasizing international study and international understanding.
+While Wake Forest College has attained a national reputation and constituency, it takes seriously its commitment to serve the community and region wherein it resides.
+While firmly rooted in Winston-Salem and North Carolina, it endeavors to expand its awareness and extend its influence by emphasizing international study and understanding.
 The College strives to be a dynamic and diverse learning community, valuing knowledge, experience, and service for the benefit of humanity, thus preparing students to be active and informed members of the world in which they live.

 The Undergraduate College is governed under a constitution.
-The Constitution and Bylaws are to be found in Appendix A at the end of this chapter.
+The Constitution and Bylaws are to be found in Chapter 7 Appendix A.

-The Constitution gives the faculty, gathered in regularly constituted meetings, the following powers: (a) to prescribe requirements for admission to Wake Forest College; (b) to establish the basic and core requirements for Wake Forest College; (c) to establish divisional requirements, including grades, assignments of credits and absences; (d) to award fellowships, scholarships, prizes, student loans, and other forms of student aid; (e) to regulate student publications; (f) to be responsible with the administration for the orderly behavior and governance of students; (g) to prescribe rules for the regulation of intercollegiate and intramural athletics and other undergraduate student activities and organizations; (h) to establish the academic calendar of Wake Forest College; (i) to concern itself with matters affecting the social, academic, and cultural activities of undergraduate students in Wake Forest University and with their general welfare; and (j) to concern itself with the general aims of the College and of the University and advise other divisions and agencies of the University on such matters.
+The Constitution gives the faculty, gathered in regularly constituted meetings, the following powers: (a) to prescribe requirements for admission to Wake Forest College; (b) to establish the core requirements for Wake Forest College; (c) to establish policies and requirements for grades, assignments of credits for courses, and absences; (d) to award fellowships, scholarships, prizes, student loans, and other forms of student aid; (e) to offer guidance on student publications; (f) to be responsible, in partnership with the administration, for the orderly behavior and governance of students; (g) to prescribe rules for the regulation of intercollegiate and intramural athletics and other undergraduate student activities and organizations; (h) to establish the academic calendar of Wake Forest College; (i) to concern itself with matters affecting the social, academic, and cultural activities of undergraduate students in Wake Forest University and with their general welfare; and (j) to concern itself with the general aims of the College and of the University and advise other divisions and agencies of the University on such matters.

 Under the Constitution of Wake Forest College, each member of the faculty has the right to present matters to the faculty through the agenda of meetings of the faculty.
-The Dean is the chair of the faculty meeting.
+The Dean is the chair of the faculty meetings.

-Committees of the College

-The committees of the College shall be either executive, advisory, or special.
+The powers and duties of the College committees of the faculty are enumerated in Chapter 7 Appendix A. The committees of the College shall be executive, advisory, special, or ad hoc.
 An executive committee is one that has the power and authority to act on behalf of the faculty.
-However, if these committees act on behalf of the faculty, they should report their decisions to the faculty.
+When these committees act on behalf of the faculty, they will report their decisions to the faculty.
 An advisory committee is a standing committee that does not have the authority to act on behalf of the faculty.
-All decisions that these committees make should be brought to the full faculty for a vote.
-Special committees are non-standing committees such as ad hoc committees appointed for a specific task.
-The committees of the College are enumerated in the College Bylaws, which are appended to this chapter.
+Advisory committees shall make recommendations to be brought to the full faculty for a vote.
+Special committees are standing committees that address a particular aspect of College oversight and make recommendations to the Dean.
+Ad hoc committees are appointed for a specific task and make recommendations to the Dean.